radu9502/Text-Editor/README.md

-# Text-Editor is a simple application that can Open, Edit and Save text.
+# Text-Editor is a simple Windows Forms application that can Open, Edit and Save text.